Foreign Pension In 2021–The Latest On U.S. Taxes And What You Need To Know

 - The plan must not be discriminatory (as determined under Section 401(a)(26) or 410(b)).

-If the trust fails to meet these general requirements, it will likely be considered a foreign grantor trust, and the U.S. owner would subject to additional reporting requirements and income recognition for the portion of the trust they own.
+If the trust fails to meet these general requirements, it will likely be a foreign grantor trust, and the U.S. owner would subject to additional reporting requirements and income recognition for the portion of the trust they own.
 A U.S. owner of a foreign grantor trust is subject to reporting requirements on Form 3520, 3520-A, FinCEN Form 114, Form 8938, and potentially Form 8621 if the trust invests in foreign mutual funds.
-The topic of foreign mutual funds and the rules that relate to passive foreign investment companies (PFIC) is complex.
-Since many investment vehicles come in the form a fund, participants in a foreign pension likely have some ownership of a foreign mutual fund.
+The topic of foreign mutual funds and the rules related to passive foreign investment companies (PFIC) is explained in-depth in this article.
+Since many investment vehicles come in the form of a fund, participants in a foreign pension likely have some foreign mutual fund ownership.

 An employees’ trust has a few of the tax benefits a qualified exempt trust enjoys.
 The major benefits being:

 - Deferral of tax on the accrued income until distribution.

 Unlike a qualified retirement plan, participants in a employees’ trust must include their employer’s contributions in their gross income on their U.S. tax return.
 It is important to note that there is no inclusion of employer contributions within foreign earned income for the foreign earned income exclusion.
 Also, contributions made by the employee are not tax-deductible.
 An exception exists for contributions that have not been funded or vested.

 Distributions are ultimately subject to taxation as annuity income when there is a distribution or available for distribution.
 Amounts are generally available when the participant reaches retirement age, disability, or dies.